 4. Limit Your Mileage.
 The number of miles you drive impacts your insurance premium – the more you drive, the higher the risk of getting into a collision.
 Consider leaving the car in the garage or driveway and carpooling or taking public transportation when possible, and be sure to report your lower mileage to your insurance agent.
 Driving less can help lower your insurance premium, and it also comes with an added benefit – it’ll also save you money on gas.

-And here’s one final tip for parents of teen drivers: take the time to teach them how to drive.
-Education is an important factor in teens becoming better drivers and parents play a very big role in this process.
+Additionally, taking the time to teach teen drivers best driving practices is important in decreasing the risk of collision and other poor driving behaviors.
 Mercury Insurance created the Drive Safe Challenge to help parents and teens prepare for life behind the wheel.
-It includes a variety tips and information, instructional videos, quizzes and more.
+It includes a variety of tips and information, instructional videos, quizzes and more.